 Greenest City action plan and Transportation 2040 have set a goal to reduce the average distance driven per resident by 20% compared to 2007 levels.
 This measurement is referred to as vehicle-kilometres travelled (VKT).
 It is important to track whether VKT is trending in the right direction to meet this goal.
-In 2014, VKT was calculated using a variety of methods and data sources including Air Care, Insurance Corporation of British Columbia (ICBC), EMME transportation model, and Panel Survey odometer data.
+In 2014, VKT was calculated using a variety of methods and data sources including Air Care, Insurance Corporation of British Columbia (ICBC), the regional (EMME) transportation model, and Panel Survey odometer data.
 The Air Care VKT model had been used by various local agencies to estimate Metro Vancouver's VKT and GHG emissions for many years.
 As this program has been discontinued, it unfortunately cannot be used to track VKT in the future.
 Of the remaining methods, the Panel Survey odometer reading was deemed to provide the most reliable method to track VKT for the following reasons:

-The Panel Survey provides an adequate sample size statistically to estimate the average kilometres travelled per vehicle in Vancouver using the odometer readings of returning panel members.

-- This method for calculating VKT is dynamic.
-In other words, the average kilometres travelled will change year over year based on Panel Survey outcomes. - This method is the closest approximation to the regionally accepted Air Care VKT method, and represents a reliable method with new survey data.
+- The Panel Survey provides an adequate sample size statistically to estimate the average kilometres travelled per vehicle in Vancouver using the odometer readings of returning panel members. - This method for calculating VKT is dynamic.
+In other words, the average kilometres travelled will change year over year based on Panel Survey outcomes. - This method is the closest approximation to the regionally accepted Air Care VKT method and represents a reliable method with new survey data.

 Odometer readings from returning panel members were used to determine the average annual VKT.
-After some data cleanup, this method provided a sample of approximately 1,010 odometer readings, a better sample size compared to 860 readings from previous year.
-The average was approximately 10,050 vehicle-kilometres travelled per vehicle.
-The average vehicle age was approximately 10.7 years.
+After some data cleanup, this method provided a sample of 1,001 odometer readings.
+The average was approximately 9,450 vehicle-kilometres travelled per vehicle.
+Compared to previous years, this year's average is the lowest VKT per vehicle reported which suggests that participants are taking shorter-distance trips.
+The average vehicle age was roughly 9.8 years.